The DAGSI Mission

 “Funding these students has been a key factor in my recent promotion to Ohio Research Scholars Endowed Chair Professor.
 The projects have provided ‘seed’ funding for big ideas and projects relating to bigger money, including a $300k Army grant for 3 years, and numerous collaborations with Penn State, The Pennsylvania University, Northwestern, and other institutions, journal articles, invited talks at international conferences, and lasting connections with graduating students in diverse areas.
 The DAGSI program has connected with a number of lasting collaborators at AFRL as well and had enabled me and my students to access the equipment and expertise there.”

-“I credit the DAGSI program with multiple AFOSR awards and AFRL Collaborative Centers.
-This is by helping to create close collaborations with AFRL personnel that has lead to multiple research projects following on from DAGSI efforts.
-Here are the following grants that have stemmed from DAGSI projects:
+“I credit the DAGSI program by providing a bridge that has led to multiple AFOSR awards and AFRL Collaborative Centers and influx of highly talented individuals into the DOD workforce.
+This is achieved by fostering close collaborations with AFRL personnel that naturally lead to new, large-scale research efforts stemming from an initial DAGSI project.
+Here are the following grants that I can trace directly back to DAGSI projects:

 2011 AFOSR Young Investigator Award - $360,000